 [iii] We understand that Sutton Council appointed consultants in March 2015 to produce the draft Cycling Strategy, and that this is to go to public consultation at the end of April 2015.
 Get Sutton Cycling was not approached by either Sutton Council, or by the consultants, for any input during the production of the draft documentation.
 Whether the consultants have been provided with the council’s review of our ‘ward asks’ is not known.
 It is hoped that the draft cycling strategy will signal a new approach by the council, and that it will set the agenda for transformative changes in shaping transport in the borough.

-[iv] On a personal note, the recent announcement of the passing of Councillor Colin Hall was received with great sadness and shock.
+[iv] On a personal note, the recent announcement of the passing of Councillor Colin Hall on 30 March 2015 was received with great sadness and shock.
 I will remain extremely grateful to Colin for agreeing to meet and discuss the way forward for cycling advocacy last year.
 On behalf of all us at Get Sutton Cycling, and Sutton Living Streets, I would like to take this opportunity to send our condolences to Colin’s family and his close friends.
 Some wonderful tributes to Colin are detailed on the Sutton Liberal Democrats website, and also on the blogs of Councillor Mary Burstow and Councillor Jayne McCoy.
 Tributes given by Councillor Ruth Dombey and Councillor Tim Crowley can be read at Sutton Voice.
 From the few occasions that I met Colin, I will remember him as someone who was very approachable and considerate.
 From the tributes to him, it is clear that Colin’s untimely and premature death is a huge loss to Sutton and that he will be greatly missed.

-The day following original publication of this post, Cllr.
+On 25 April 2015, the day following original publication of this post, Cllr.
 Richard Marston got in touch via Twitter to say that he personally supports cycling and cycling projects in his ward.
 Nevertheless, he feels that, as a councillor, he must remain unbiased and consider all views.
 Richard attended the Get Sutton Cycling meeting in December 2014.
 Added 27.04.2015

 The final version of the Sustainable Transport Strategy, dated June 2015, first made an appearance on Sutton Council’s website on, or around, 31 July 2015.
 The document was, however, only available via a link provided on the Draft Cycling Delivery Strategy consultation page.
 In early October, after some pressure from us, the document appeared on a dedicated Sustainable Transport Policy page.
 Added 27.08.2015, updated 18.10.2015